AFraucaA/Wordy/README.md

 Eventually I want to make this open so that others can create their own extensions of the `WordyPlayer` abstract class and test them / compare them against each other.
 We'll see how that goes.

 ## Hardcoded Assumptions
 * All words are 5 letters long.
-This is hardcoded into the WordyEngine class.
+This is hardcoded into the Wordy, WordyEngine, and UserInputPlayer classes.
 ## Softcoded Assumptions
 * There's 6 allowed guesses.
 This can be edited in the Wordy class.